ICICLE-ai/FoodWasteWhiz/README.md

 - RAG-based Q&A powered by HuggingFace Transformers
 - Feedback system with editable responses and star rating
 - SQLite backend for storing evaluations
-- PPO-based fine-tuning using TRL for human feedback learning
 - Streamlit frontend

 ---